Seoljingni/Seoljingni/README.md

-# Jieun Seol
+# Jieun Seol (Call me seora)
-## Call me seora
-### Hi there 👋
+Hi there 👋
 Welcome to my github!
-/n I am currently majoring in software at Gachon University!!
+I am currently majoring in software at Gachon University!!
-/n I want to be a developer who challenges and tries.
+I want to be a developer who challenges and tries.
 🌱Please watch me grow🌱

 <!--